What Is “Your system has run out of application memory”

 - Cryptocurrency miner malware.

-How to secure my passwords and other data from "Your system has run out of application memory"?
+How to Secure My Data from "Your system has run out of application memory"?

 With few simple actions.
 First and foremost, it is imperative that you follow these steps: